Myriophyllum spicatum: Distribution

+Invasive species

 Introduced areas

 Myriophyllum spicatum was likely first introduced to North America in the 1940s where it has become an invasive species in some areas.
 By the mid 1970s, watermilfoil had also covered thousands of hectares in British Columbia and Ontario, Canada, and spread some 500 km downstream via the Columbia River system into the Pacific Northwest of the United States.
 Eurasian watermilfoil is now found across most of Northern America where it is recognized as a noxious weed.

 Impact

-In lakes or other aquatic areas where native aquatic plants are not well established, the Eurasian plant can spread quickly.
-It has been known to crowd out native plants and create dense mats that interfere with recreational activity.
-Dense growth of Eurasian milfoil can also have a negative impact on fisheries by creating microhabitats for juvenile fish and obstructing space for larger fish ultimately disrupting normal feeding patterns.
-Due to the Eurasian milfoil plant's inability to provide the same microhabitat for invertebrates as compared to native aquatic plant species, densely populated areas of Eurasian milfoil create an ecosystem with less food sources for the surrounding fish.
-Dense Eurasian milfoil growth can also create hypoxic zones by blocking out sun penetration to native aquatic vegetation preventing them from photosynthesizing.
+In lakes or other aquatic areas where native aquatic plants are not well established, the Eurasian watermilfoil plant can spread quickly.
+Eurasian watermilfoil has been known to crowd out native plants and create dense mats that interfere with recreational activity.
+Dense growth of Eurasian milfoil can also have a negative impact on fisheries by creating microhabitats for juvenile fish and obstructing space for larger fish, ultimately disrupting normal feeding patterns.
+Due to the Eurasian milfoil plant's inability to provide the same microhabitat for invertebrates created by native aquatic plant species, densely populated areas of Eurasian milfoil create an ecosystem with fewer food sources for the surrounding fish.
+Dense Eurasian milfoil growth can also create hypoxic zones by blocking out sun penetration to native aquatic vegetation, preventing them from photosynthesizing.
 Eurasian watermilfoil grows primarily from broken off stems, known as shoot fragments, which increases the rate at which the plant can spread and grow.
 In some areas, the Eurasian Watermilfoil is an Aquatic Nuisance Species.
 Eurasian watermilfoil is known to hybridize with the native northern watermilfoil (M. sibiricum) and the hybrid taxon has also become invasive in North America.
 This hybridization has been observed across the upper midwestern United States (Indiana, Minnesota, Michigan, Wisconsin) and in the Northwest (Idaho, Washington).